 As we established the Coalition’s foundation, the Reboot team embarked on a thoughtful and intentional search for a collaborative, compelling, one-of-a-kind executive to build and lead Reboot – a credible thought leader with lived experience of the challenges Reboot sought to address, a seasoned industry veteran who could collaborate as a peer with tech companies coming together to create systemic change, and a passionate advocate for equity and opportunity.
 We knew that not many candidates could meet this high bar — but one did.

 We are thrilled to introduce Dwana Franklin-Davis as Reboot’s inaugural CEO.
-In her role, she’ll guide our Coalition towards investments in an equitable tech industry that embraces underrepresented women of color, in computing fields and beyond.
+In her role, she’ll guide our Coalition towards investments in an equitable tech industry that embraces Black, Latina, and Native American women, in computing fields and beyond.
 We knew when we met her that Dwana had what it takes to lead Reboot, but we weren’t the only ones.
 Our inaugural board chair and Chief Diversity & Inclusion Officer at Dell Technologies, Brian Reaves said that “Dwana is an excellent addition to the team.
 As a technologist and Black woman herself, Dwana’s experiences and perspectives will be invaluable as we work collaboratively across the industry to change the narrative of diversity in tech.”

 The current state of representation in tech is unacceptable and must be solved; here’s what makes Dwana the perfect person for the job: